💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 How do you know if your site has an SSL certificate?
 SSL sites begin with HTTPS rather than HTTP:

-You can get a free SSL certificate from a service like Let’s Encrypt.
+You can get a cheap SSL certificate from a trusted SSL provider like SSL2BUY.
 However, if you’re installing a new SSL certificate on a site that’s been indexed without one, it’s important to make sure that every page on your site that formerly had an HTTP URL is 301 redirected to its HTTPS counterpart.

 One issue that’s commonly caused by an HTTP to HTTPS migration is redirect chains (though other circumstances can lead to redirect chains, too).